-Written for students in grades six through twelve, The Story of Liberty is an American history course taught using a classical approach to education.
-The course utilizes a textbook, titled The Story of Liberty: America’s Heritage through the Civil War, along with two student workbooks and two teacher editions.
-(The two books each for the student and teacher are identified as Part 1 and Part 2.)
-You might have noticed from the textbook title that this course covers only through up through the period of the Civil War.
-I’ll add a suggestion for a follow-up course toward the end of this review.
+Written for students in grades six through twelve, The Story of Liberty by John DeGree is an American history course taught using a classical approach to education.
+The course utilizes a textbook authored by DeGree titled The Story of Liberty: America’s Heritage through the Civil War, along with two student workbooks and two teacher editions.
+As the textbook's title says, this course ends with the conclusion of the Civil War.
+Since you will probably want to cover the rest of U.S. History, I’ll add a suggestion for a follow-up course toward the end of this review.

 Primary source documents are used as part of the course.
 These are provided free online through links on the product page on the publisher’s website.
 (Scroll to the end of the Scope and Sequence to find the links for each chapter.)

-The course bundle includes all of the above plus a 1.5 hour DVD “Socratic Discussions of the Open-ended Questions,” where DeGree discusses questions in a Socratic fashion with junior high students.
+The course bundle includes all of the above plus a 1.5-hour DVD, titled “Socratic Discussions of the Open-Ended Questions,” where DeGree discusses questions in a Socratic fashion with junior high students.

-The Story of Liberty, written by the course creator John DeGree, is a very readable textbook that can be used with students in grades six through twelve.
-It presents the material in eleven units, with a number of chapters within each unit.
+The Story of Liberty is a very readable textbook that presents the material in eleven units, with a number of chapters within each unit.
 There are 66 chapters in all.

 The first two units trace back through the foundations of western civilization that laid the groundwork for the founding of the United States.
 This course highlights the principles that undergird our form of government and helped to create the unique culture that developed in the United States.
 The role of Christianity is recognized, with a positive acknowledgment of the influence of both Protestants and Catholics.